ga-wdi-curriculum/agile/readme.md

 As a user, I should be able to message other users so that I can communicate with my family
 ```

-general user story does not provide insights as to how the goal should be met
+general user story that does not provide insights as to how the goal should be met
 ```
 This app should have a really good social networking engine.
 ```